Studiosity Student Mentors

 How to apply: step-by-step

 Please follow these steps to apply.
-This will only take about 30 minutes to complete.
+This should only take about 30 minutes to complete.

-Please apply as soon as possible to avoid dissappointment as students who meet the criteria within the ratios of mentors required will be selected on a first come first serve basis.
+Please apply as soon as possible to avoid disappointment as students who meet the criteria within the ratios of mentors required will be selected on a first come first serve basis.